-The court may appoint one attorney for both parents if they are both entitled and their interests are not in conflict and there is no history or pattern of past or present family violence by one parent directed against the other parent, a spouse, or a child of the parties.
+The court may appoint one attorney for both parents if they are both entitled to such an appointment and the court finds that their interests are not in conflict and there is no history or pattern of past or present family violence by one parent directed against the other parent, a spouse, or a child of the parties.
 Tex.
 Fam.
 Code § 107.013(b).